jugandomiguel/AutoBackup/README.md

 # AutoBackup
-This is a app for make backups of your works in 1 click For download  the installer click [here](https://github.com/jugandomiguel/AutoBackup/releases/download/Installer/AutoBackupInstaller.exe)
+This is a app for make backups of your works in 1 click
+#How to install
+First you need to download the [installer](https://github.com/jugandomiguel/AutoBackup/releases/download/Installer/AutoBackupInstaller.exe) and open it